msu-denver-cs/assignment-two-Cdmccandl/README.md

 form changes:
 added drop down form for car creation that references makes added check box selection form for car creation that references Parts

+What I learned:
+the differences between private and public key for creating relational databases (:make_id vs :make) the differences between scaffold and model the meaning behind has_and_belongs_to_many, .. edit_car_path